duncanmmacleod/gwpy-laac-2017/data.rst

    >>> plot.add_timeseries(l1clean, color='#4ba6ff', newax=True)
    >>> plot.show()

-We see that the feature we saw previously is now more prominent.
+We can now see a peak around 15.5 seconds into the data for each interferometer.

 We can now easily zoom into see what we have found:

 .. plot::